We may receive compensation when you click on links to products from our partners.

 Engage with School Resources

-Take the next step in supporting yourself by engaging with school resources, such as clubs, extracurricular activities and jobs.
+Take the next step in supporting yourself by engaging with school resources, such as clubs, extracurricular activities, and jobs.
 First, be sure to understand what your interests are and know your schedule.
-Next, check out clubs, teams or associations and also explore your career center.
+Next, check out clubs, teams, or associations and also explore your career center.
 You can learn what you love to do and are good at by attending summer camps; working in a variety of jobs; or volunteering in various organizations.
 But always be mindful not to take on more than your schedule can allow.
 After all, schoolwork is the priority and there’s no need to overwhelm yourself by overscheduling.
 Afterward, you’ll want to ask yourself what you liked most about your experiences and the work you did, then write down your responses.
-Your answers can provide insight into what type of careers may be right for you.
+Your answers can provide insight into what type of career may be right for you.